hoodiehq/editorial/README.md

 You will also need to know [Markdown](https://daringfireball.net/projects/markdown/), a text-to-HTML conversion tool for web writers.
 GitHub provides a [Markdown tutorial](https://guides.github.com/features/mastering-markdown/), and Daring Fireball has a particular thorough resource on [Markdown Syntax](https://daringfireball.net/projects/markdown/syntax).

-__Please be assured you will not have to have any prior knowledge of code or development to be a Hoodie contributor, especially within the Editorial team.__
+__Please be assured you won't need to have any prior knowledge of code or development to be a Hoodie contributor, especially within the Editorial team.__

 ## How to use GitHub